 Who does this?

-Life-long conservationist and avid birder Craig Thompson leads the Birdathon, traveling from La Crosse, Wisconsin to the Amazon rainforests of Peru along with up to 14 other participants.
+Life-long conservationist and avid birder Craig Thompson leads the Birdathon, traveling from La Crosse, Wisconsin to the Amazon rainforests of Peru along with 10 other participants.
 As the coordinator of the Wisconsin Bird Conservation Initiative's International Committee, he has been organizing and leading birding trips to the neotropics for the past 20 years.
 Like the birds they study, Thompson and participants migrate down to bird wintering grounds in Peru.
 The connection between the neotropics and Wisconsin is a strong one; over half of Wisconsin’s 238 species of breeding birds winter within the tropical latitudes.

 Where in the world?